Play the video above to get an idea about our camp and how our teens entertain and educate our campers.

 How to apply to be a Monster Camper:

-First time applicants need to submit the following contact form, attention to Camp Director Laura Gosenca, stating their interest.
+First time applicants need to submit the form at the bottom of the page, attention to Camp Director Laura Gosenca, stating their interest.
 Laura will then work to schedule an in-person or phone interview with the applicant.

 Returning applicants need to send a cover letter and resume (it does not need to be perfect, but does need to show thought and effort).
 Laura will then work to schedule an in-person or phone interview with the applicant.
 These interviews may be with Laura or with the Camp’s Program Director, Jarred Landry.